just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     <ul><li>Fewer bits does not necessarily mean less information.</li>
     <li>The amount of size reduction from compression depends on both the amount of redundancy in the original data representation and the compression algorithm applied.</li><li>The amount of compression can vary depending on how many bits are used to represent each <span class="hover vocab yui-wk-div" data-id='pixel'>pixel</span> in the image. </li>
     <li>The amount of compression also depends on the number of different colors used in the actual image.
 For our black and white spaceship there were only 2 colors, so there were relatively few color changes and therefore lots of long runs.
 If it were a colored spaceship, there would be many color changes and therefore fewer long runs.
 So we would get much less compression. </li>
     <li>A <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> algorithm is one in which no data are lost; the original data can be completely recovered.
-An example of <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> is RLE.</li>
+An example of <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> is <span class="hover vocab yui-wk-div" data-id='run length encoding'>RLE</span>.</li>
     <li>A <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> algorithm is one in which some data are lost; the original data cannot be completely restored.
 An example of <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> is JPEG.</li>
-    <li>Lossy data compression algorithms can usually reduce the number of bits stored or transmitted more than <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> algorithms.</li>
+    <li><span class="hover vocab yui-wk-div" data-id='lossy compression'>Lossy data compression</span> algorithms can usually reduce the number of bits stored or transmitted more than <span class="hover vocab yui-wk-div" data-id='lossless compression'>lossless compression</span> algorithms.</li>
     </ul>
     <div class="pogil yui-wk-div">
     <h3>Other Activities</h3>